tochiOz/Training-Portal/ReadME.md

-# KodeHauz Training Portal
+# KodeHauz Training Portal 🎯

 A Training Portal

-# About KodeHauz Training Portal
+# About KodeHauz Training Portal ❓

-This serves to aid the company to serve its potential customers for easy access to register to KodeHauz group of Trainees and Trainees Network.
+This serves to aid the company to serve its potential customers for easy access to register to KodeHauz group of Trainees✅ and Trainees Network.

 # Getting Started